lemartin19/hardware-simulator/README.md

 # Hardware Simulator

 Simulates hardwares from the "atom" size being a gate.
 Constructs the view from the input provided at the bottom of the screen.

+Start the simulator with `npm start`
 # Future Features

 - [X] XOR gate